 In most cases, Screenly will fill up the full screen for images, videos and web pages.
-For some monitors (in particular older ones), you might see a black border around images and web pages.
-This is what’s known as an overscan issue.
+For some monitors, (older monitors in particular), you might see a black border around images and web pages.
+This is what is known as an overscan issue.
 To solve this issue, you need to modify settings of the screen.
 This can be done by taking the following steps:

-When the device comes back up online, the black border should now be gone.
-If that doesn’t do the trick, try setting the Overscan to 'On’ as well as testing various combinations of the 'Overscan Top/Bottom/Right/Left’ settings to offset the issue.
+When the device comes back online, the black border should now be gone.
+If that does not do the trick, try setting Overscan to 'On’ and testing various combinations of the 'Overscan Top/Bottom/Right/Left’ settings to offset the issue.

-Also, please note that it’s possible to only have a black border around images and web pages, but not around videos.
+Also, please note that it is possible to have a black border only around images and web pages - but not around videos.
 The reason for this is that the video player uses a different method when communicating with the screen.